-- 6.1 This policy and procedure will be reviewed following any relevant changes to employment law or once a year as a minimum. - 6.2 This policy and procedure will be reviewed by the policy committee and approved by the Senior Management team
+- 6.1 This policy and procedure will be reviewed following any relevant changes to employment law or once every three years. - 6.2 The Senior Management Team will review and monitor this Policy and Procedure every 3 years, unless a legislative change or change to identified good practice requires an earlier review.